Ashmitabasnyat9/Final-year-project/README.md

 allow you to write and execute code in your web browser and mix it with formatted text, equations, and visualizations.
 Jupyter notebooks support a wide range of programming languages, including Python, R, Julia, and many others.
-Google Colab is a free Jupyter notebook that allows to run Python in the browser with￾out the need for complex configuration.
+Google Colab is a free Jupyter notebook that allows to run Python in the browser without the need for complex configuration.
 Google Collaboratory:
 Google Colab (short for "Google Colaboratory") is a web-based platform that allows users to run Jupyter notebooks in a cloud-based environment.
 It is a free service provided